AVATOL/AvatolCV/README.md

 - edu.oregonstate.eecs.iis.avatolcv.results // classes supporting the ResultsViewer screen
 - edu.oregonstate.eecs.iis.avatolcv.scoring // classes supporting scoring prep mechanics and nuances
 - edu.oregonstate.eecs.iis.avatolcv.session // classes supporting the notion of a scoring session and issues that arise therein
-- edu.oregonstate.eecs.iis.avatolcv.steps // each class represents the data behind each screen in the wizerd
+- edu.oregonstate.eecs.iis.avatolcv.steps // each class represents the data behind each screen in the wizard
 - edu.oregonstate.eecs.iis.avatolcv.tools // some classes supporting editing of datasets that have been pulled in
 - edu.oregonstate.eecs.iis.avatolcv.tutorial // now obsolete
 - edu.oregonstate.eecs.iis.avatolcv.ui.javafx // JavaFX controllers for each screen in wizard, plus the corresponding .fxml files